yu-ming-chen/tp/docs/UserGuide.md

 #### 5.3.3.
 Editing an expenditure: `edit`
 (Contributed by David)

-You can use this command to **edit an existing expenditure**.

-When you edit an expenditure, the information of the expenditure updates immediately on the current page.

- > ⚠ You can only use this command on existing expenditures.

 Format: `edit INDEX [n/NAME] [p/PRICE]`

 Prefix | Parameters | Requirement | Comments